aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/radial2/_index.md

 ---
-title: "Fill Shape with Gradient: Java PostScript Radial Example"
+date: 2026-09-09
+description: Learn how to create gradient in Java PostScript and add gradient to shape using Aspose.Page.
+Follow this step‑by‑step guide with code and tips.
+images:
+- /java/postscript-gradient-addition/radial2/og-image.png
+keywords:
+- how to create gradient
+- add gradient to shape
+- radial gradient Java
+lastmod: 2026-09-09
-linktitle: "Java PostScript Radial Gradient with Aspose.Page"
+linktitle: Java PostScript Radial Gradient with Aspose.Page
-second_title: "Aspose.Page Java API"
-description: "Learn how to fill shape with gradient and draw circle with gradient in Java PostScript using Aspose.Page.
-Step‑by‑step guide with code and tips."
+og_description: Learn how to create gradient in Java PostScript and add gradient to shape using Aspose.Page.
+Follow this step‑by‑step guide with code and tips.
+og_image_alt: 'Developer guide: create gradient in Java PostScript with radial fill using Aspose.Page'
+og_title: How to create gradient in Java PostScript with radial fill
+schemas:
+- author: Aspose
+  dateModified: '2026-09-09'
+  description: Learn how to create gradient in Java PostScript and add gradient to
+    shape using Aspose.Page.
+Follow this step‑by‑step guide with code and tips.
+  headline: How to create gradient in Java PostScript with radial fill
+  type: TechArticle
+- questions:
+  - answer: The full API reference is available in the [Aspose.Page Java API documentation](https://reference.aspose.com/page/java/).
+    question: Where can I find the documentation for Aspose.Page for Java?
+  - answer: Grab the latest JAR from the [releases page](https://releases.aspose.com/page/java/).
+    question: How can I download Aspose.Page for Java?
+  - answer: Yes—download a trial version from the [Aspose free trial download page](https://releases.aspose.com/).
+    question: Is there a free trial available?
+  - answer: Absolutely, request one from the [temporary license page](https://purchase.aspose.com/temporary-license/).
+    question: Can I obtain a temporary license for testing?
+  - answer: Join the discussion on the [Aspose.Page forum](https://forum.aspose.com/c/page/39).
+    question: Where can I get community support?
+  type: FAQPage
+second_title: Aspose.Page Java API
+tags:
+- gradient
+- Aspose.Page
+- Java PostScript
+- radial gradient
+- fill shape
+title: How to create gradient in Java PostScript with radial fill
+url: /java/postscript-gradient-addition/radial2/
 weight: 13
-url: /java/postscript-gradient-addition/radial2/
-date: 2026-02-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Fill Shape with Gradient: Java PostScript Radial Example
+# How to create gradient in Java PostScript with radial fill

 ## Introduction
-In this tutorial you’ll learn how to **fill shape with gradient** by building a radial gradient example for a PostScript document using Aspose.Page for Java.
-We’ll walk through every step—from setting up the project to rendering a circle filled with a smooth radial gradient—so you can add eye‑catching graphics to your Java applications instantly.
+In this tutorial you’ll learn **how to create gradient** graphics in a PostScript document using Java and Aspose.Page.
+We’ll walk through every step—from project setup to rendering a circle filled with a smooth radial gradient—so you can **add gradient to shape** objects instantly and elevate the visual quality of your Java applications.

-## Quick Answers
+## Quick answers
 - **What does this tutorial create?** A PostScript file (`.ps`) containing a circle filled with a radial gradient.
 - **Which library is required?** Aspose.Page for Java (latest version).
 - **How long does implementation take?** Approximately 10‑15 minutes for a working example.
 - **Do I need a license?** A temporary or full license is required for production use; a free trial works for development.
 - **Can I reuse the code for PDF or SVG?** Yes—Aspose.Page supports multiple output formats with minimal changes.

-## How to Fill Shape with Gradient in PostScript
+## How to fill shape with gradient in PostScript
-Before we dive into the code, let’s clarify why “fill shape with gradient” matters.
-Using gradients gives your graphics a professional, three‑dimensional feel without the need for raster images.
-With Aspose.Page you can apply the same gradient logic to any vector shape—circles, rectangles, or custom paths—across all supported output formats (PostScript, PDF, SVG).
+You can fill a shape with a radial gradient in PostScript by creating a `PsDocument`, defining a `RadialGradientPaint`, applying it to the target shape, and finally saving the document.
+This concise workflow lets you produce professional‑looking vector graphics without raster images, and the same code can be reused for PDF or SVG output.
+The process is straightforward and works consistently across all supported formats.

-## What Is a Radial Gradient?
+## What is a radial gradient?
 A radial gradient transitions colors outward from a central point, creating a smooth, circular blend.
 It’s ideal for highlights, button backgrounds, or any visual that needs a natural “glow” effect.
+By varying the color stops and radius, you can simulate lighting, depth, and material properties in pure vector form.

-## Why Use Aspose.Page for Radial Gradients?
+## Why use Aspose.Page for radial gradients?
-- **Device‑independent rendering** – works the same on PostScript, PDF, SVG, and more.
-- **Full Java integration** – no native code, just plain Java APIs.
-- **High‑quality output** – supports anti‑aliasing and color‑space control.
+Aspose.Page lets you generate device‑independent vector graphics with a single Java API.
+It supports over 50 input and output formats—including PostScript, PDF, and SVG—while preserving color accuracy and anti‑aliasing for high‑resolution output.
+The library also provides easy‑to‑use gradient classes, making complex visual effects simple to implement.

 ## Prerequisites
 Before we dive in, make sure you have: